vishvAsa/kalpAntaram/kANe/v5p2/11/Index.md

 secured Brabmajdana 921n. and ;' goal ot, is nihkeyasa Vacaspati 52.

 (q. v.)
 1468.
 Vacaspati, te of Sāókbyatattva Vaiṣnava or Vaiṣpavas ( aco, to kappads 4689, 1955, 13940; 1 context); defined in several \# of Nyayakapikā on Mapda Puranas 112–13; difficulties na's "Vidhiviveka'; d. of of, in choosing tithi · for last ton, on Yogabhāgpa, called when it is viddha 114; is Tattravaifāradī 909, 1373, really one who has taken diksa 23990, 14099-11, 14207-23n, 200, to Vaikbinasa or Pafos 14240, 1438n.
-1445 ( quotes rātra Agams, but now people two verses of Viṣnupurina ), are called V. because they are 14460, 1448, 14500; th of Bo traditionally, 113; not to
+1445 ( quotes rātra Agams, but now people two verses of Viṣṇupurina ), are called V. because they are 14460, 1448, 14500; th of Bo traditionally, 113; not to

 Bhimati, com. on Sāṅkara- bow to or worship.another God bhaaga on V. B. 2166, 1510n; or to enter the temple of date of ( 820–900 A. D.) 1199,1 Another God Hoc to Viddha